 You must have heard about the rise and fall of stock prices.
 If you are someone new to the market, stock prices might be mysterious to you.
-You might be wondering why do stock prices move up and down?
-Who decides the stock price? and what factors determine whether stock price will move up or down?
+You might be wondering why stock prices move up and down?
+Who decides the stock price? and what factors determine whether stock prices will move up or down?

 In this article, you will get answers to all of these questions.
 We will let you know 10 most important reasons why stock price increases and decreases in the stock market.